 Generally, the guidelines for Yamato Nishiki follow the same guidelines for Sanke.
 A clean, solid white base is preferred, with no flaws or blemishes marring the base color.

-The black (sumi) patterns should be spaced evenly about the body, and should not be confined to only one side or one end of the body.
-The sumi patterns should be solid and consistent, with no "windows" of orange or white showing through in the middle.
+The black patterns should be spaced evenly about the body, and should not be confined to only one side or one end of the body.
+The black patterns should be solid and consistent, with no windows of orange or white showing through in the middle.